maplight/votersedge-voting-info/README.md

 This includes a header, that speaks to the server, and the content within the section.
 You do not need to include the header title.
 That will be handled automatically.

+### Development notes
-* if Jade is too complicated, we can try using markdown.
+* If Jade is too complicated, we can try using markdown.
 * Jade uses abbreviated html syntax.

-#### Header values
+It also accept HTML syntax.

 ##### Url or anchor tag
 controlled by the filename